grpc-ecosystem/grpc-httpjson-transcoding/perf_benchmark/README.md

 ### Variable Binding Depth

-We benchmarked the effects of having deeply nesetd variable bindings in JSON -> gRPC.
+We benchmarked the effects of having deeply nested variable bindings in JSON -> gRPC.
 There is no variable binding from gRPC -> JSON.
 Streaming benchmark doesn't apply here because the same insights can be collected from the JSON body length benchmarks.